 Khalil Gibran Muhammad is an American academic.
 He is a professor at Harvard Kennedy School and the Radcliffe Institute.
 He is the former director of the Schomburg Center for Research in Black Culture, a Harlem-based branch of the New York Public Library system, a research facility dedicated to the history of the African diaspora.
 Prior to joining the Schomburg Center in 2010, Muhammad was an associate professor of history at Indiana University Bloomington.

 Nell Irvin Painter is an American historian notable for her works on United States Southern history of the nineteenth century.
 She is retired from Princeton University as the Edwards Professor of American History Emerita.
-She has served as president of the Organization of American Historians and as president of the Southern Historical Association.
+She has served as president of the Organization of American Historians and as president of the Southern Historical Association, and was appointed as chair of MacDowell’s board of directors in 2020.

 Benjamin Arthur Quarles was an American historian, administrator, educator, and writer, whose scholarship centered on black American social and political history.
 Major books by Quarles include The Negro in the Civil War , The Negro in the American Revolution , Lincoln and the Negro , and Black Abolitionists .
 He demonstrated that blacks were active participants in major conflicts and issues of American history.
 His books were narrative accounts of critical wartime periods that focused on how blacks interacted with their white allies and emphasized blacks’ acting as vital agents of change rat...